elasticio/elasticio.github.io/content/_components/git-protocol/index.md

 #### Input Metadata

 - Git Branch (string, required): Identifies an existing branch in the git repo from which to read
-- Files to transfer to IPAAS (array of strings, required): List of files or file wildcards to read from the commit and transfer to Maester
+- Files to transfer (array of strings, required): List of files or file wildcards to read from the commit and transfer to Maester

 #### Output Metadata